Yankees hit 3 HRs, hold off Braves 5-4 for 11th straight win - WHIZ News

 TRAINER’S ROOM

 Boone said surgery “could be in play” for reliever Zack Britton (strained left elbow).
-Boone said Britton is “still kind of gathering opinions” and will see Dr. Neal ElAttrache next week when the team is at the Los Angeles Angels. … 3B Gio Urshela (left hamstring) could meet the team in Oakland after possibly completing his rehab assignment with Double-A Somerset. … SS Gleyber Torres (sprained left thumb) is working at Somerset to prepare for a possible rehab assignment next week. … RHP Corey Kluber (right shoulder strain) had his rehab assignment transferred to Somerset and is “getting ready to get back in the mix,” according to Boone.
+Boone said Britton is “still kind of gathering opinions” and will see Dr. Neal ElAttrache next week when the team plays at the Los Angeles Angels. … 3B Gio Urshela (left hamstring) could meet the team in Oakland this week after potentially completing his rehab assignment with Double-A Somerset. … SS Gleyber Torres (sprained left thumb) is working out at Somerset to prepare for a possible rehab assignment next week. … RHP Corey Kluber (right shoulder strain) had his rehab assignment transferred to Somerset and is “getting ready to get back in the mix,” according to Boone.
+The right-hander threw 60 pitches against Double-A Akron, allowing two runs and five hits in 3 2/3 innings with four strikeouts and one walk.
+Urshela went 1 for 4 for Somerset in the same game.

 NEW DAD